Frequently Asked Questions and Answers

 HTML Validator freezes when trying to start.

-I lost my key and/or need to download the program again.
-How can I do this?
+I lost my license key and/or need to download the program again.

-You can have all your registration information emailed to you again, including information on how to download a registerable version.
+You can have all your registration information and license keys emailed to you again, including information on how to download a registerable version.
 Send Registration Information

 I'm not getting the email with my registration information.

-How can I automatically register CSE by entering information directly into the registry?
+How can I automatically register HTML Validator by entering information directly into the registry?

-Also see how to stop HTML Validator from requiring registration for different logins.
+See also: how to stop HTML Validator from requiring registration for different user accounts

-How can I stop HTML Validator from requiring registration for different logins?
+How can I stop HTML Validator from requiring registration for different user accounts?

 My registered version of HTML Validator is acting like it is the trial version.

-First, make sure that you have downloaded a registrable version of HTML Validator using your registration number and PIN number.
-Then install it and enter your registration information into the program (Help->Register Program) according to the instructions provided when you purchased the license.
+First, make sure that you have downloaded a registrable version of HTML Validator using your registration number and PIN number (the trial version cannot be registered).
+Then install it and enter your registration information into the program (Help > Register Program) according to the instructions provided when you purchased the license.
 Make sure that you enter the correct registration information into HTML Validator and that you use the correct key for the version of HTML Validator that you are using.
 A common problem is using an old key that was for a previous version of HTML Validator.
 You can also have your registration information (with the latest keys) sent to you again.

 If the above doesn't work, then another possible cause of this problem is when there is an old or trial version of csevalidator.dll still on your hard drive after you install the registered version.
 Search your computer for csevalidator.dll and delete all copies of it except the copy in the Windows system folder.
 This file should only be in the Windows system folder.
 If this doesn't work, make sure that HTML Validator is not running and use the setup program to reinstall HTML Validator into the same folder as the original installation.